About Internal Audit Foundation

-Originally called The Foundation for Auditability, Research, and Education (FARE), The Institute of Internal Auditors Research Foundation (IIARF) was established in 1976.
-Since then, The Foundation has consistently set the standard for professional achievement in the internal auditing profession.
+Originally called The Foundation for Auditability, Research, and Education (FARE), and later known as The IIA Research Foundation, the Internal Audit Foundation was established in 1976.
+Since then, the Foundation has consistently set the standard for professional achievement in the internal auditing profession.

 Vision: To be a vital resource for impactful Internal Audit and related Stakeholder research, educational materials and practice insights.